Stressed Woman

 What Causes Headaches?

-If you need help discovering and treating your headaches, Foothill Neurology’s Headache Specialist, Dr. Heather McCoy, has over 25 years of experience helping patients recover from headaches.
+If you need help discovering and treating your headaches, Foothill Neurology’s Headache Specialist, Dr. Heather McCoy, has over 25 years of experience helping patients recover from head pain.
 Plus, our clinic provides a spa-like environment with comforting amenities, so you can relax as we find the ideal therapy to relieve your pain long-term.

 Common Types of Headaches